Oxygen556/TheStashLanguagePack/README.md

 Select: English (default) 1

 (NOTE: It may be different for you.
-If you have other langauge packs installed, you may get a different number at the end.)
+If you have other custom language packs installed, you may get a different number at the end.)

 -